VNC vs. RDP: What's better for remote desktop access?

 VNC and RDP are widely used approaches to remote access, and each has pros and cons.
 Organizations considering one or the other can also look for a unique solution to combine the best features without limitations.

-ScreenConnect, a remote support and access solution, not only prioritizes security but also amplifies productivity and collaboration within your workforce.
-It provides a robust set of features, including cross-device file transfer, backstage mode for discreet technician access, video auditing with detailed reporting, and more.
-It’s universally compatible with all major operating systems and browsers and also supports mobile devices.
+ScreenConnect, a remote support and access solution, prioritizes security while helping IT teams work more efficiently.
+Features such as cross-device file transfer, backstage mode for discreet technician access, and video auditing with detailed reporting enable technicians to troubleshoot issues faster, maintain visibility into support sessions, and assist users without disrupting their work.
+It’s universally compatible with all major operating systems and browsers and also supports mobile devices, allowing teams to deliver reliable remote support across virtually any environment.

-Learn how ScreenConnect can help your team with remote desktop access.
+Learn how ScreenConnect can help your team with remote desktop access more securely and efficiently.

 FAQ